 Not addressing intense emotions

 Divorces are tough.
 They may not be amicable, or one party may not want the divorce while the other person is ready to end things.
 It stands to reason, then, that many people going through a divorce have some complicated and intense emotions about the process.
-The worst thing you can do with these feelings is ignore them.
+The worst thing you can do with these feelings is to ignore them.
 Without being properly addressed, they can have a negative impact on negotiations.
 Try to allow yourself to be mindful and work through your emotions as they arise, don’t risk jeopardizing your ability to think clearly.

 Not being aware of all assets